codingqi/Churn-Prediction/README.md

 ## Introduction

-Retaining existing customers is the most essential task for every business.
-With this project, I develop a model to identify customers at high risk of leaving us in their early lifecycle, i.e., churn, so that we can take interventions to retain the customers.
+Retaining existing customers is an essential task for every business.
+With this project, I develop a model to identify customers at high risk of leaving us, i.e., churn, so that we can make interventions to retain the customers.

 The basic idea of churn prediction is to construct a supervised learning model based on user data from the past.
 The data of this project is from an e-learning platform, i.e., PositivePhysics, which serves high school teachers to assign physics practices to their students online.

 ## Description
 This repository documents the project step by step: